Glg-corp/eventb-vscode-extension/README.md

 As you know, Event-B uses a lot of unicode symbols.
 You can create them in VSCode with IntelliSense, using the corresponding keyword of the symbol you want.

 The keyword of a symbol is often its English name (ex: *for all*), its most common associated keyword (ex: *in*) or its name in Rodin (ex: *Partial injection*?!).

-## Upcoming features

-- Commands to create files.
-- Compiler for context files.